giacomocavalieri/glam/tutorials/01_gleam_lists.md

 ## Nesting things

-To solve the first problem, we need to add a some nesting whitespace whenever a space is turned into a newline.
+To solve the first problem, we need to add some nesting whitespace whenever a space is turned into a newline.
 In order to do so we can use the `doc.nest`
 function: